Retribution Paladin DPS Rotation, Cooldowns, and Abilities — Shadowlands 9.2.5

-If you were looking for WoW Classic content, please refer to our Classic Retribution Paladin DPS rotation.
+If you were looking for TBC Classic content, please refer to our TBC Classic Retribution Paladin rotation.

 Please check the additional Holy Power Generators, Spenders, and Cooldowns, which are to be considered on this page.

 |Blessing of the Seasons|

 The single-target rotation consists of alternating Holy Power generation and Holy Power expenditure while utilizing cooldowns.

 We begin with using cooldowns if their conditions are met.

 Always cast Avenging Wrath on cooldown (With 3 Holy Power or more).

 Then, follow the Holy Power generator priority to build Holy Power until you are either at 5 Holy Power, or until the next generator you use would put you over 5 Holy Power (thus wasting the excess).